MicrosoftDocs/win32/desktop-src/medfound/using-the-source-reader-in-asynchronous-mode.md

 ---
-Description: This topic describes how to use the Source Reader in asynchronous mode. ms.assetid: 9D3C2780-D7DB-4151-8474-9A19EC94F6BE
+description: This topic describes how to use the Source Reader in asynchronous mode. ms.assetid: 9D3C2780-D7DB-4151-8474-9A19EC94F6BE
 title: Using the Source Reader in Asynchronous Mode ms.topic: article